Body and Embodiment

 The course investigates the ways in which the fact of human embodiment affect all other philosophical concerns, including ontological, political, ethical and epistemological issues.
 It takes its starting point in the well-known neglect of the body by philosophers from Plato to Descartes in order to bring out a more minor but constant tradition that upholds the importance of the fact of embodiment (from the Stoics to Pascal and Spinoza).
 It then focuses on the several dimensions of the body as investigated by post-Kantian philosophy in the last two centuries through a discussion of the intentional body (Nietzsche, Husserl, Merleau-Ponty), embodied cognition (Gibson, Noe) and the politicization of the body (Kantorowicz, Freud, Marx, Foucault) critical race and gender studies, and how they interact with a persistent Cartesian tradition in neurophilosophy in particular.

-This course aims to provide the students with a detailed view of:
+This course aims to provide the students with a clear view of:

 - the history of the concept of body in Western philosophy;